 Products – be they supplementary or cosmetic – that use bamboo extract and silica as their main ingredients aren’t known to cause major side effects or to have severe allergenic qualities (21).

 Silica-based supplementary pills, shampoos, and lotions are all recognized by the FDA as safe products.

 Nevertheless, some side effects – especially when taking oral supplements – could occur.

 - Lowered blood sugar levels (can be particularly dangerous in those with diabetes).

 - Vitamin deficiency if the supplement was made from horsetail (silica products are usually made either from bamboo extract or horsetail).

 - Skin rush, but being allergic to bamboo or bamboo extract is relatively rare, it’s usually another ingredient that causes the problem.

-- Problem with the digestion including diarrhea, a rare occurrence.
+- Problem with digestion including diarrhea, a rare occurrence.

 - Can be dangerous if combined with alcohol.

-Using quality bamboo extract products one can strengthen their connective tissues (ligament and muscles), bones, and vastly improve their hair, both in volume and density.
+Using quality bamboo extract supplements and other products one can strengthen their connective tissues (ligament and muscles), bones, and promote healthy hair growth.